lutfiqasim/AI-Proj-Diabetes-Prediction-Decision-Tree-Model/README.md

 # Diabetes Prediction Decision Tree Model
 This project implements a decision tree-based model to predict diabetes using health-related features.
 The Python script processes diabetes-related data, creates and trains decision tree classifiers, evaluates their accuracy, and visualizes decision tree graphs.
 It provides a user-friendly command-line interface for various interactions.
+Please note that the provided script can be further improved and extended for more advanced features, optimizations, and user interactions.

 ## Features